mariamihai/udemy-sbm-beer-order-service/README.md

 ## Docker images
 Automatic building was not implemented for this project.
 The `latest` tag contains the best implementation considered appropriate to be used.

-The project constantly places new orders, which are validated against the [Beer Service](https://github.com/mariamihai/udemy-sbm-beer-service) and allocated by the [Beer Inventory Service](https://github.com/mariamihai/udemy-sbm-beer-inventory-service).

 For automatic building of Docker images check the next projects:
 - for [CircleCI](https://github.com/mariamihai/CIToDockerExampleProject)